Aleph-Alpha/pharia-engine/README.md

 Yet these constraints allow us to make opinionated decisions for the Skill developer.
 We strive to take away only the decisions and responsibilities a Skill developer may find "boring" (such as authentication, parallelization of inference calls).
 In more technical terms, we aim to reduce the accidental complexity the Skill developer has to engage with.

+> [!NOTE]
+> PhariaKernel is production ready.
+Until now, it has been deployed as part of the PhariaAI product suite.
+Making PhariaKernel independent of PhariaAI a smooth experience is currently work in progress.
+Opensourcing this repository is one step towards that goal.
+This is the beginning of a journey and we are constantly improving.
+>
+> If you are excided about the PhariaKernel idea, please reach out or start contributing.

 ## Features